-Writting your thesis abroad
+Writing your thesis abroad

-Final degree projects done in a research institution abroad are also subjected to the regulations of our department (see the APSO under legal basis).
-This condition applies in particular to deadlines, scope of the work, registration, etc. For double degree students exceptions may apply.
+In this sense, it is important to note that final degree projects done abroad are equally subjected to the regulations of our department (see the APSO under legal basis).
+These conditions apply in particular to deadlines, scope of the work, registration, etc. For double degree students exceptions may apply.

+Finding a project and a supervisor is an individual process which involves research and negotiation.
 Typically, there are two ways to find a research project abroad:

-- Look by yourself a for a topic and a supervisor abroad.
-Once you have decided for a suitable project, you need to find a supervisor in our deparment.
-To do so, please refer to the research group(s) that fits to the choosen topic.
+- You look first for a topic abroad: after having found a suitable project and a potential supervisor abroad, you look for a supervisor within our deparment.
+To do so, you should ideally refer to research group that best fits to choosen topic.

 We recommend you to start planning your thesis, including contacting potential supervisors, 9 to 12 months in advance of your intended stay abroad.